 Relationship with Price of Substitute (x)

-The positive coefficient value indicates a positive relationship.
+Here, the positive coefficient value indicates a positive relationship.
 This implies that with a rise in the price of the substitute, the quantity demanded of this commodity increases.
-With a 1 unit (or 1 dollar) increase in the price of the substitute good, the quantity demanded of the commodity increases by approximately 0.7 units (B3 = 0.7060227).
+With a 1 unit (or 1 dollar) increase in the price of the substitute good, the quantity demanded of the commodity also increases by approximately 0.7 units (B3 = 0.7060227).

 As the price of the other good (x) increases, commodity ‘y’ becomes relatively cheaper.
 Therefore, consumers start buying more of ‘y’ and its quantity demanded increases.
-This relationship confirms that good ‘y’ and good ‘x’ are substitutes, not complementary goods.
+Moreover, this relationship confirms that good ‘y’ and good ‘x’ are substitutes, not complementary goods.

 Relationship with Income (i)